April 21st, 2020 Last Updated on: August 18th, 2021

 Acorn Nut Bread

-This hearty loaf bread is made with both cornmeal, which was abundant throughout North America cooking, and ground acorns, which were found primarily in the eastern US and the far west.
-Traditionally, this recipe may not have involved yeast and the rising process.
-It is possible to make it sort of pancake or fried bread with similar dough.
+This hearty loaf bread is unique in that it uses ground acorns, which were found primarily in the eastern US and the far west.
+Traditionally, this American Indian recipe may not have involved yeast and the rising process.
+It is possible to make this dish sort of like a pancake or fried bread with similar dough.

-This simple bread is very similar to a fried pancake in consistency and look.
+This simple bread recipe is very similar to a fried pancake in consistency and look.
 All it takes is wheat flour, baking powder, and a bit of sugar or salt if desired.
 Mix it up with water, fry it in a pan, and your bannock is complete.
-This is the type of food that would be a great accompaniment for some Buffalo stew or even stewed berries if you want something sweeter.
+This is the type of American Indian recipe that would be a great accompaniment for a hearty stew or even stewed berries if you want something sweeter.

-Many people see Native American fry bread as one of the most traditional recipes of all.
+Many people see fry bread as one of the most traditional Native American recipes of all.
 Other people consider it a more modern invention because it uses wheat flour primarily.
 This version includes flour, baking powder, oil, milk, and salt mixed together and deep-fried in vegetable oil.
-Traditionally, this dish would be fried in lard instead.
-People use this to create Southwestern tacos or as a simple side dish for chili.
+Traditionally, this indigenous dish would be fried in lard instead.
+People often use fry bread to create Southwestern tacos or as a simple complement to a chili dish.

 Desserts and Sweet Treats